-Annually the school district and individual school sites complete the nutrition and physical activity assessment tool on the Alliance for a Healthier Generation website at https://schools.healthiergeneration.org/.
+Annually the school district and individual school sites are required to assess the nutrition and physical activity environments in our schools.
+Leslie County School District utilizes the Healthy Schools nutrition and physical activity assessment tool on the Alliance for a Healthier Generation website at https://schools.healthiergeneration.org/.
 The survey results are used to make improvements to district and school wellness policies and practices.